ZivaVatra/raspberrypi-astro-capture/README.md

 - Using the image size data mentioned above, write some logic to calculate a maximum number of shots that can be done on the pi's current free disk space.

+# Limitations

+- the raspistill program only allows shots up to a max of 6 seconds it seems.
+Need to see if this is a hardware limitation or just a software thing

 # Writing your own interface.

 The interface is JSON, and rather simple.
 Look at the capture.py for how to interact with it.
 I intend to provide this is a library eventually for use.